 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 I also have eczema, but not much on my face unless I’m having an allergic reaction.
 I used to have dry face skin and I would not wash my face before I go to bed (if I didn’t wear makeup or it felt clean enough).
 That was so my skin could rejuvenate it’s natural oils.
-I guess it wouldn’t work well if you have acne, but I didn’t and it was fine.posted over 4 years ago
+I guess it wouldn’t work well if you have acne, but I didn’t and it was fine.posted almost 5 years ago

 what kind of shiseido moisturizer? you want a cream that’s super rich.